urueedi/kazoo-provision/README.md

 Install procedure
 -----------------
-1. INSTALL kazoo-platform (from this repository because of changes: use 3.20)
+1. INSTALL kazoo-platform (from this repository because of changes: use 3.20) If not install kazoo-urueedi you do change application/crossbar/priv/devices.json and recompile crossbar!!
-2. INSTALL monster-ui (from this repository because of adds in ui) AND php for webserver
+2. INSTALL monster-ui (from this repository because of adds in ui) AND fping, php-cli, php, php-xml for webserver
 4. INSTALL THIS in a WEBFOLDER where the monster-ui is, or on sep. domain
 5. INSTALL with on console ./setup.php the database and add brand_provisioner to couchdb
 6. Set in this folder config.php your cochdb nodes in $hosts="localhost domain2.com ..."